PCGP22/PCGP22/README.md

 <h1>Hi there 👋</h1>

 My name is Paulo Gutiérrez, and I'm a *Full Stack Web Developer* </br>
-who also happens to be an *Industrial Designer*.
-The thing they </br>
-have in common is that they can create both *attractive* and</br>
-*functional* designs while focusing on user accessibility.

-I'm really passionate about styling due to the design nature</br>
-of my former career, but still proficient at back-end </br>
-programming.
+and an *Industrial Designer*.
+Both of them have in common that</br>
+they're user centered, both need proyectual managment and there's<br/>
+always room for improvement.

+I love to create, because I like to always add a part of me to <br/>
+everything I do, so that there's more value than expected.
+This is<br/>
+why I'm more inclined to pursue a front end job, however, I know<br/>
+well how to work in back end environments.

-Currently I'm studying and practicing the MERN stack in order</br>
+Currently I'm studying and practicing best code practices and new</br>
-to open more job opportunities.
+cool effects to add to my pages.

 <hr/>